WycliffeAssociates/btt-recorder-docs/docs/compiling.rst

 These next steps will create a file that can be shared with others.
 The file is a zipped file of *.wav files with single chapter files and folders for each chapter that contains the individual verse/chunk audio files.

 1. On the Project Management Home Screen, tap on the information icon on the bar of the finished book.
 The Project Information window opens.
 2. Tap on the SD card icon.
-The Packaging process begins.
+The packaging process begins.

 **NOTE**: that chapter files are included. (_c01.wav)